lava-nc/lava/README.md

 bandit -r src/lava/. --format custom --msg-template '{abspath}:{line}: {test_id}[bandit]: {severity}: {msg}'
 ```
 ##
-> Refer to the tutorials directory for in-depth as well as end-to-end
-> tutorials on how to write Lava Processes, connect them, and execute the code.
+> Refer to the tutorials directory for in-depth as well as end-to-end tutorials on how to write Lava Processes, connect them, and execute the code.

-# Running Lava on Intel Loihi

-> Lava code that enables execution on Intel Loihi is available only to the
-> engaged INRC members.

-Developers interested in using Lava with Loihi systems, need to
-join the Intel Neuromorphic Research Community (INRC), as the Loihi 1 or 2
-research systems are currently not available commercially.
-Once a member of the
-INRC, developers will gain access to cloud-hosted Loihi systems or are able
-to obtain physical Loihi systems on a loan basis.
-Intel will also provide
-the additional proprietary components of the Magma library that need to be
-installed into the same Lava namespace, which enable compiling Lava
-Processes for Loihi systems.

-# Licensing and reuse

-Lava is open to modification and extension to third-party libraries like Nengo,
-ROS, YARP and others.
-Additional utilities also allow users to profile power and
-performance of workloads, visualize complex networks, or help with the float to
-fixed point conversions required for many low-precision devices such as
-neuromorphic HW.

-All of Lava's core APIs and higher-level components are released, by default,
-with permissive BSD 3 licenses in order to encourage the broadest possible
-community contribution.
-Lower-level Magma components needed for mapping
-processes to neuromorphic backends are generally released with more restrictive
-LGPL-2.1 licensing to discourage commercial proprietary forks of these
-technologies.
-The specific components of Magma needed to compile processes
-specifically to Intel Loihi chips remains proprietary to Intel and is not
-provided through this GitHub site (see below).
-Similar Magma-layer code for
-other future commercial neuromorphic platforms likely will also remain
-proprietary.

 # Stay in touch